MENU

 Description:

 This event is fired when the edit is complete.
-It's much the same as the aftereditsave event.
+It's very similar in practice to the aftereditsave event.

 {